BLOG

 Vetting Fractional Executives: What to Verify Before You Commit

 Evaluate fractional CTO candidates on technical depth and team leadership.
 Request case studies showing measurable improvements in release velocity, technical team retention, and infrastructure scalability.
 Verify their ability to audit technical debt and design engineering processes.
 Red flag: a CTO who focuses only on architecture without addressing team dynamics or process discipline.
+When the technology function is sorted but operations still drag, the next conversation is usually about bringing in afractional COOto build the execution layer that technology alone cannot provide.

 Evaluate fractional COO candidates on operational systems and execution infrastructure.
 Request documentation examples from prior engagements: SOPs, process maps, accountability frameworks, operational dashboards.
 Verify their ability to diagnose cross-functional bottlenecks and implement scalable workflows.
 Red flag: a COO who talks strategy without showing process artifacts.